OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ---

 This is a blog post about the garbage collection framework [MMTk](https://github.com/mmtk/mmtk-core) and my experience implementing it into our own Rust-based intepreters.
+If you only care about the MMTk implementation bits, you can probably jump directly to [this section](#implementation-mmtking) and it will not hurt my feelings.

 ## what am i reading?